callowayproject/django-resources/doc_src/using_resources.rst

     >>> from articleapp.models import Article
     >>> from imageapp.models import Image
     >>> from downloads.models import DownloadableFile
-    >>> from supplycloset.resources import ResourceIterator
+    >>> from contentrelations.resources import ResourceIterator
     >>> a = Article.objects.all()[0]
     >>> i = Image.objects.all()[0]
     >>> d = DownloadableFile.objects.all()[0]